 15. Get specific details

-When interviewing candidates, ask for specific questions that might involve an experience only they would have.
+While you conduct a job interview, ask for specific questions that might involve an experience only they would have.
 There are times when people are trying to impress interviewers by saying things that they might not have done.

 Get numbers, specific details, dates, sales numbers, conversion rates, etc. If they had come up with numbers on the spot, they will not be able to recall it later if you ask about it to them again during the interview.